-'''

-multivar_name = "Precip";
+multivar_name = "Super";

-'''

 The multivar_name entry appears only in the MODEMultivarConfig_default file.
 This option is used only when the multivar option is enabled, and only when all multivar_intensity_flag values are FALSE.
 It can be thought of as an identifier for the multivariate super object.
 It shows up in output files names and content.

-If not set the default value is "Super".
-It can be set separately for forecasts and observations, or as a common value for both.
+It can be set separately for forecasts and observations or as a common value for both.